-Leaving Trondheim, I never ever imagined that I would return as a professor.
+Leaving Trondheim, I never ever imagined that I would return as a professor of online education.
 I had few plans for the future.
 So, I embarked on a summer journey with my childhood friend and 1975-76 Interrail companion Atle Gunnari.
 Three countries in two months: USA, Graceland and Disneyland.
 We travelled from New York via Dallas, Las Vegas, Tijuana and Hawaii to Seattle when Jimmy Carter was President.
 Hiked Grand Canyon all the way down to Colorado River and up again in one day.
 Visited Pearl Harbour.
 Spent some days in a Santa Cruz collective after we met Anna and Paula.
-Do they remember the Volkswagen hippie van excursion with Kim and her hippie friend?
+Do they remember the Volkswagen van excursion with Kim and her hippie friend?
 The excursion that culminated with his bamboo and coconut concert up in the huge redwood tree?
 Later, on the Greyhound bus, we realized that we needed to find San Francisco’s cheapest hotel room.
 It turned out to be in a gay hotel on Market street.
-I wanted to visit Silicon Valley, but to my astonishment none of the locals had heard about it.
+I wanted to visit Silicon Valley, but to my astonishment none of the locals had heard about this epicentre of ICT.

 On July 22 we were on the road towards Seattle when Mount St. Helen erupted with destructive force.
 The sky was dark with smoke and the bus driver used the windshield wipers to see through the ashes coming down from the sky.

 My Mycron thesis